isomerpages/cpf-govbenefits/_am-i-eligible/Assurance Package Cash.md

   </tr>
   <tr>
 		<td><b>Singapore Citizen</b></td>
-    <td>Those who hold foreign citizenship will not be eligible for the AP Cash Payouts, regardless of whether they simultaneously hold Singapore citizenship.
+    <td>Those who hold foreign citizenship will not be eligible regardless of whether they simultaneously hold Singapore citizenship.
 Please approach the Immigration and Checkpoints Authority (ICA) to resolve your citizenship issues.</td>
   </tr>
 </tbody>
 </table>